 Our dentist decides what best suits the patient.

-Some dentists prefer not to use white fillings in molars and premolars as they are prone to get worn off very soon.
+Some dentists prefer not to use white fillings in molars and premolars as they are prone to wear very soon.

 The secondary opinion is of the patient himself.
-If a patient demands the replacement with natural-looking filling, then it is undoubtedly worth it for him.
+If a patient demands the replacement with natural-looking filling, then it may be the preferred option.